AndreMonc/allele_stats/README.md

 - File 2 (*allele_stats_by_window.csv*) is organized by the windows specified in the genomic window file.
 Each window includes the calculated value for U20, U50, Q95, and the number of informative sites in the window.

+**System requirements**:
-**System requirements**: Currently, this scripts loads the whole VCF file into memory, so you need a lot of memory for large VCF files.
+- Currently, this scripts loads the whole VCF file into memory, so you need a lot of memory for large VCF files.
 During testing, I ran VCF files of up to 25 GB in size, which finished in ~20 minutes using ~155 GB of memory.
+- Program developed with Python v3.11.4.
+Likely compatible with multiple versions, but not yet tested.

+**Dependencies**:
+- argparse module
+- pandas module (v2.1.4)
+- collections module
+- numpy module (v1.26.1)

 **Notes**: